swcarpentry/training-course/_submissions/round-09/4/2014-05-22-motivation-and-screencasts-2.md

 *   Timothy Warren (University of Washington, Seattle) <http://teaching.software-carpentry.org/2014/05/17/assessment-for-python-dictionaries-3/>
     *   About an hour.
     *   Helpful feedback pointed out that my directions for 2nd question (not multiple choice) were unclear.
-    *   I think my question would provide useful assesment prior to teaching.
+    *   I think my question would provide useful assessment prior to teaching.
     *   Ditto for assessement after teaching.
     *   Yes --- questions useful for design of teaching.
 *   Mark Wilber (University of California, Santa Barbara): <http://teaching.software-carpentry.org/2014/05/15/assessment-for-python-functions/>